 When we ask many business owners where their stream of leads comes from, word of mouth is often a top response.
-However, when asked what they are doing to maximize word of mouth leads, we often get blank stares.
-Unsatisfied customers are more likely to proactively share their unfortunate experience than a satisfied customer.
+However, when asked what they are doing to maximize word-of-mouth leads, we often get blank stares.
+Unsatisfied customers are more likely to proactively share their unfortunate experiences than satisfied customers.
 Many of your satisfied customers would be happy to provide a recommendation if merely asked.
 Consider offering an incentive for providing recommendations.
 Make the process of giving a positive recommendation turn-key for your customers – just like an add-on request.
 In this age of digital reviews, recommendations can easily swell or reduce a business.
 Be certain that you have a point-person or team overseeing digital reviews and responding to negative responses in a timely manner.

 We, at Rogers Advertising, understand that your main role is running your business.
 While you may be an expert in your field, marketing may or may not be your forte.
 To that end, we welcome the opportunity to guide you on your marketing efforts.
-Our team of six has an overwhelming 75+ years of experience developing and executing strategic marketing tactics.
+Our team has an overwhelming 75+ years of experience developing and executing strategic marketing tactics.
 We cover all facets of marketing.
-Connect with us for a consultative discussion on ways our team can help grow your business.